 College of Health and Human Sciences

-Physical Therapy Science, Motor Behavior, Neuromuscular Physical Therapy and Cardiovascular and Pulmonary Physical Therapy
+Physical Therapy Science, Motor Behavior, Neuromuscular Physical Therapy and Physical Therapy Interventions

 Dr. Simmons’s doctoral research addresses prevention and treatment of Hospital Associated Disability.
 The intention of this research is to facilitate the ability for older adults to safely return home from the hospital following an acute admission.
 In addition, Dr. Simmons hopes to pursue a line of research that addresses successful aging in place for the older adult population.<br><br>